 Optimize Solar PV System with Micro Inverters

 As to the optimization of the efficiency and reliability for solar PV system, a rather new means is to use micro inverters, which shall be connected to each solar panel.
-Equipping a separate micro inverter for each solar panel can make the system adapt to changing loads and weather conditions, thereby providing the best conversion efficiency for a single panel and the entire system.
+Equipping a separate grid tie micro inverter for each solar panel can make the system adapt to changing loads and weather conditions, thereby providing the best conversion efficiency for a single panel and the entire system.

 The micro-inverter architecture can also simplify wiring, which means lower installation costs.
 By making consumer solar power systems more efficient, the time required for the system to get back the initial investment in solar technology will be reduced.